 Also, why shop for a better rate after you’ve made a reservation?
 As my late journalism professor would say, down that road lies madness.

-But I’ve agreed to put this to a vote, and if enough people vote to reopen this case, I will.
+But I’ve agreed to put this to a vote, and if enough people vote to reopen this case, my advocacy team and I will.